Help us by Joining, Volunteering or Donate

 Our personal favourite of the walks was in the Italian Alps.
 The 7.5km climb to the village of Orlo uses a stone laid donkey path and sees a rise of over 600 meters.
 After walking for most of the past nine days this walk didn’t feel as difficult as it sounds and once at the top, the views over Chiavenna and the Mera River Valley were fantastic.
 Lunch was enjoyed at a perfectly placed picnic table overlooking the valley before we made our way down the winding roadway to a scenically placed café for coffee.

-Another special thing about this holiday is the ease with which everything happens, from John’s smiling face greeting us when we alightm from the train at Chiavenna, through the dissemination of information and the smooth organization of each day’s activities, right up to the sad moment when it’s time to say goodbye.
+Another special thing about this holiday is the ease with which everything happens, from John’s smiling face greeting us when we alight from the train at Chiavenna, through the dissemination of information and the smooth organization of each day’s activities, right up to the sad moment when it’s time to say goodbye.
 The fact that we can stay in the same place for all of the 11 days and still accomplish such a variety of walks is so easy to take.
 Although John is now a Western Australian, his links with family in Chiavenna are as strong as ever and his knowledge and passion of the language, geography and history of his birthplace is incredible.

 Barry and Daphne Bastow